neilcochran/cross-stitch/README.md

 * `colorId` - the id of the desired [`color`](#color-schema) of the stitch

-* `x` - the x coordinate of the lower left side of the square on the grid.
+* `x` - the x coordinate of the lower left corner of the stitch.

-* `y` - the y coordinate of the lower left corner of square on the grid.
+* `y` - the y coordinate of the lower left corner of stitch.

 **Example:**